Why are you

-The main reason for investing should be to achieve some form of financial independence and always be prepared for all eventualities.
-Live a life dedicated to studying and then looking for a safe and well-paid job.
+The main reason for investing should be to achieve some form of financial independence and to prepare for every eventuality.

-You are committed to buying the house where you can create your own family and maybe even the one where you can spend your holidays.
-Between bills, mortgages, cars, children to raise up to university and beyond, health care and all kinds of other expenses, in the end you find yourself in a situation in which if the salary was missing things would be over.
+You are now on the property ladder and have all kinds of expenses; bills, mortgage(s), cars, maybe raising children, in the end you find yourself in a situation in which if your salary was missing, things would be over.
 A situation that becomes a constant source of stress.

-Approaches that can build, gradually and over time, a financial lifebuoy, a bufer that is able to ensure thet coverage of needs without having to depend on a fixed employment.
-Approaches that would allow you to break free in advance from the routine in which you live or simply to be serene by being able to count on a tangible source of income to draw on when you think it appropriate or when it is necessary.
+Approaches that can build, gradually and over time, a financial lifebuoy, a buffer, that will ensure your financial needs are met without having to depend on fixed employment.
+Approaches, that would allow you to break free from the rat race and have peace of mind that you have created a tangible source of income to draw on as and when required.

 “Do not let making a living prevent you from making a life”

-Financial independence does not mean sipping cocktails by the sea 365 days a year, but being able to devote oneself to one’s favourite activities without necessarily having to be economically sustainable.
-Financial independence means knowing that you are able to dedicate yourself to your passions, that you can spend time with whoever you want, whenever you want.
+Financial independence does not mean sipping cocktails by the sea 365 days a year, but being able to devote time to your favourite activities without necessarily having to be economically sustainable.
+Financial independence means knowing that you are able to dedicate yourself to your passions and can spend time with whoever you want, whenever you want.

 Financial independence as a guarantee of the fundamental asset: freedom of choice

-Of course, it is an ambitious goal, so you need to have a precise and well executed plan, because you do not want to be working full time to manage the assets that in theory should have freed us from the “prison” of the fixed place.
+Of course, it is an ambitious goal, so you need to have a precise and well executed plan.
+You do not want to be working full time managing the assets, which in theory, should have freed you from the “prison” of the fixed employment you escaped from.